leancodepl/bloc_lens/packages/bloc_lens/README.md

   );
 }
 ```

+Please note, that this hook is not provided out-of-the-box in the package
+to keep the dependencies Flutter-less.

 For an example of how to use lenses in a sample Flutter app, check out the
 [example app](./example/bloc_lens_example/lib/features/counters_cubit.dart).